chrismurrph/default-db-format/README.md

 There are some tests that can be run using `lein run` from the command line.
 Or create a Server REPL to call them directly.
 At the REPL `(refresh)` (from `dev/user.clj`) will get you started. `clojure.test` can be used because the underlying logic (`default-db-format.core/check`) is in .cljc files.

-The workflow I used to manually test this tool against other applications was to `lein clean` `lein install` from *Default DB Format*, then `lein clean` `lein deps` from the target application where *Default DB Format* has already been installed as a tool.
+The workflow I used to manually test this tool against other applications was to `lein clean` `lein install` from *Default DB Format*, then `lein clean` `lein deps` from the target application where *Default DB Format* has already been set up as a tool.
 Testing against devcards is great in comparison because all can be handled by Figwheel.
 Often all you need to do is make a change and press F5 to reload.
 Of course you will still have to `(reload-config)` upon changing the edn file, but you will never have to execute the lein commands.

 #### Internal version